Louis-DR/j2gpp/README.md

 ### XML

 Note that XML expects a single root element.
-To avoid having to specify the root elemet when using the variables in a template, J2GPP automatically removes the root element level if it is named "`_`".
+To avoid having to specify the root element when using the variables in a template, J2GPP automatically removes the root element level if it is named "`_`".

 ```xml
 <_>